fenderdigital/flask-philo/documentation/source/etc/console_commands.rst

     User count : 13

-From this very simple example, we can see how our console command benefits from Flask-Philo's convenient ORM representation of our application's ``Users`` object.
+From this very simple example, we can see how our console command benefits from Flask-Philo's convenient ORM representation of our application's ``Users`` object, and its inherited class functions.
 Typical uses for custom console commands could include exporting data dumps/reports, safe import/modification of data, sample data population/initialisation, etc.